farazfaraz/powerrshell-scripting-2/README.md

 .\Delete-OldFolders.ps1```

 ##Choose an option:
-1. Delete all subfolders under the predefined drive path (\nas\ProductShare\TMSArtifacts).
+1. Delete all subfolders under the predefined drive path (\YOUR_DRIVE).
-2. Specify a custom folder whose contents you want to delete (e.g., 'CreateBundles').
+2. Specify a custom folder whose contents you want to delete (e.g., 'YOUR_DIRECTORY').